 WOODWORTH v.
 ADAMS (2018 – Hennepin County) – DOG BITE = $120,000

-Plaintiff was hired by plaintiff to do landscaping work at Defendant’s house.
+Plaintiff was hired by the plaintiff to do landscaping work at Defendant’s house.
 Defendants were not home when he arrived and their 22-pound dog was in the yard.
 The dog had attacked and bit a neighbor the previous year.
-The dog attacked and bit Plaintiff resulting in a tear of his lip.
+The dog attacked and bit the Plaintiff, resulting in a tear of his lip.
 The jury awarded $120,000 in damages.

 HOY v.
 MOREM (2018 – Hennepin) – AUTO ACCIDENT = $34,000

-Defendant caused a collision with Plaintiff when he pulled out of parking lot without looking.
-Plaintiff alleged that accident resulted in an intraarticular fracture with permanent joint impairment and also a neck sprain.
-Defendant admitted liability but disputed injuries.
-The jury awarded $34,000 in damages which were less than what Plaintiff was seeking.
+Defendant caused a collision with the Plaintiff when he pulled out of parking lot without looking.
+Plaintiff alleged that the accident resulted in an intraarticular fracture with permanent joint impairment and also a neck sprain.
+The defendant admitted liability but disputed injuries.
+The jury awarded $34,000 in damages which were less than what the Plaintiff was seeking.